mlpack/mlpack/doc/developer/kernels.md

 These kernels (or a custom kernel) may be used in a variety of mlpack methods:

- - `mlpack::kpca::KernelPCA` - kernel principal components analysis
+ - `KernelPCA` - kernel principal components analysis
- - `mlpack::fastmks::FastMKS` - fast max-kernel search
+ - `FastMKS` - fast max-kernel search
  - `NystroemMethod` - the Nystroem method for sampling
  - `IPMetric` - a metric built on a kernel